You are here

-Sunscreens can be either 'primary sunscreens' (intended primarily for protection of the skin from the sun's UV radiation) or 'secondary sunscreens' (intended primarily for a purpose other than sunscreening but also containing sunscreening agents.
+Sunscreens can be either 'primary sunscreens' (intended primarily for protection of the skin from the sun's UV radiation) or 'secondary sunscreens' (intended primarily for a purpose other than sun protection but also containing sunscreening agents).

-In Australia, sunscreens fall into two categories for regulatory purposes, namely, "therapeutic sunscreens" and "cosmetic sunscreens", and are regulated by different government agencies as follows:
+In Australia, sunscreens fall into two categories for regulatory purposes, namely, 'therapeutic sunscreens' and 'cosmetic sunscreens', and are regulated as follows: